Lizzy McAlpine: Theatre and acting

+She will also make her film debut in Only What We Carry.

 Musical style

 Lizzy McAlpine has been named mainly as an indie pop and folk singer, while her musical sound has been defined as bedroom pop and a "blend" of jazz, pop, and R&B. On her debut album, Give Me a Minute (2020), she focused on folk and folk-pop styles.
-Her collaborators include Jacob Collier, Dodie, Tom Rosenthal, Ben Kessler, Noah Kahan, John Mayer, Niall Horan, Finneas, and Thomas Headon.
+Her collaborators include Jacob Collier, Dodie, Tom Rosenthal, Ben Kessler, Noah Kahan, John Mayer, Niall Horan, Finneas, Laura Elliott, and Thomas Headon.